An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Methodology

-Figure \ref{fig:lasso_model} represents training and testing stages of our proposed lasso regression model.
-We model the relationship between the different forecasting models across the different series and horizons jointly, with a single lasso regression model.
-The model is constrained to have positive weights, and takes as input the base model forecasts for a particular series and horizon and outputs the corresponding final forecast.
-In particular, we consider the last sequence of values in a given time series equal to the size of the forecast horizon as its validation part.
-The base model forecasts are separately computed for this validation part and the lasso regression model is trained with them considering the validation part as the true output.
+Stacking \citep{wolpert_1992_stacked} is a widely used meta-learning architecture, and a good option to combine the forecasts of different base model pools.
+Stacking trains a meta-model by using the forecasts provided by the base models as inputs and it directly outputs the final forecasts.
+In the stacking approach, we consider the last sequence of values in a given time series equal to the size of the forecast horizon as its validation part.
+The base model forecasts are separately computed for this validation part and a meta-learner is trained with them considering the validation part as the true output.
 Then, the base model forecasts are again separately calculated using the whole time series corresponding with the actual test period.
-The base model forecasts are provided as the test inputs, and the final forecasts corresponding with the test period are obtained using the previously trained lasso regression model.
-Furthermore, we apply a logarithm to the base model forecasts and their corresponding validation outputs before training the lasso regression model to stabilise the variance of the forecasts \citep{bandara_2020_clustering, smyl_2020_hybrid}.
-All time series in our experimental datasets are non-negative.
-If the base model forecasts or the corresponding validation outputs contain zeros, then we add a constant $c=1$ before transforming them using the logarithm.
-Furthermore, any negative forecasts are set to zero to make the final forecasts positive.
-We use the \textit{glmnet} function in the R package, \textit{glmnet} \citep{friedman_2010_regularization} to implement the lasso regression model.
-The regularisation parameter $\lambda$ is tuned as a hyperparameter with 10-fold cross validation.
+The base model forecasts are provided as the test inputs, and the final forecasts corresponding with the test period are obtained using the previously trained meta-learning model.
+Compared with the FBML approach, stacking is capable of learning the sub-model weights with smaller amounts of data.
+If enough data to calculate the features is available, stacking can also be done in a way where both sub-model forecasts and features are used as inputs of the stacked meta-learning model.
+In the remainder of the paper, we name this strategy StackFeat.
+In this stacking variant, we use the sub-model forecasts as well as the 42 features used in FBML as inputs during model training.
+We also analyse whether training one meta-learner per each horizon or whether training a single global meta-learner across all horizons is the best approach to be used in the weekly forecasting context.
+When using a single meta-learner, we convert the sub-model forecasts into a vector format before training the meta-learner.
+In the remainder of the paper, we use PH to denote training multiple meta-learners per each horizon, and S to denote training a single global meta-learner across all horizons.